jjfeng/jjfeng.github.io/joining.md

 The postdoctoral researcher position requires a PhD in statistics, biostatistics, computer science, data science, or a related field.
 We are looking for someone who:
 * Has strong experience in methodological development and independent research, with a strong publication record
 * Has a strong computational background and is comfortable processing large-scale, multi-modal datasets
-* (Preferably) Has methodological expertise in one or more of: causal inference, sequential monitoring, changepoint detection, ML/AI, natural language processing, etc.
+* (Preferably) Has methodological expertise in one or more of: causal inference, sequential monitoring, changepoint detection, ML/AI, natural language processing, federated learning

 -------